An Asian Woman Was Attacked On The Street In NYC & No One Did Anything

 Two weeks after the massacre of eight people — including six Asian women — in Atlanta, GA, violence against Asian-Americans is still a massive, ongoing problem.
-The latest, horrific example was an attack on a 65-year-old woman in midtown Manhattan in broad daylight, as bystanders failed to intervene.
+The latest, horrific example was an attack on a 65-year-old woman in midtown Manhattan in broad daylight, during which bystanders failed to intervene.

 According to law enforcement, the attack happened around 11:40 a.m.
-Monday outside an apartment building only a couple of blocks from Times Square.
-Surveillance footage released by police shows an unidentified man kicking the woman as they passed by each other on the street.
-After the assailant kicked her in the stomach, she fell to the ground, and then he repeatedly kicked her in the face before walking off.
+Monday outside an apartment building a couple of blocks from Times Square.
+Surveillance footage released by police shows an unidentified man attacking the woman as they pass by each other on the street.
+After the assailant kicks her in the stomach, she falls to the ground, and then he repeatedly kicks her in the upper body and head before walking off.
 Police say the man also shouted anti-Asian insults at the woman.

 Advertisement

-A person who appeared to be a worker in the building is seen on the video witnessing the attack and not stepping in.
-Instead, they close the door after the attacker takes off, leaving the woman on the ground.
+Two people who appear to work in the building are seen in the video witnessing the attack and not stepping in.
+Instead, one of them appears to close the door after the attacker takes off, leaving the woman on the ground.
 The Brodsky Organization, the building’s management company, released a statement saying that the staff members in the security footage have been suspended “pending an investigation in conjunction with their union.”
-The woman, who has not been identified, was hospitalized with serious injuries.
-A hospital spokesperson confirmed that, as of Tuesday, she was in stable condition.
+The woman, who has not been identified, was hospitalized with what the police described as serious injuries, and was in stable condition as of Tuesday.

 The New York Police Department’s hate crimes task force is asking for the public’s help in identifying the attacker.
 A warning to anyone watching the video, which is linked here: The footage is graphic.